-PE throughout Key Stage 4 involves a continuation of the themes studied at Key Stage 3, with two dedicated 3 hours per 2-week cycle throughout Years 10 and 11.
+Throughout Key Stage 4, PE involves a continuation of the themes studied at Key Stage 3, with three hours dedicated per 2-week cycle throughout Years 10 and 11.
 Students are given a greater role in deciding which activities to participate in and will still have opportunities to further develop as part of the department's extensive extra-curricular programme.